 My LOI overlaps slightly with an area that you already support.
 Should I still apply?

 Yes.
 In your LOI, please tell us how your idea is distinct from and extends CIFAR’s current research areas.
-Please review the Criteria for Selection for further information.
+Please review the for Selection for further information.